A name in antiques... the beilby family

 Sold in London by Bonhams, the goblet featured the coat of arms of Prince William V of Orange and was one of only four Beilby goblets featuring royal coats of arms still in private hands.
 "It's also one of only 16 glasses to be signed," said Bonhams Head of Glass, Simon Cottle, "and at an imposing 30.2cm it's by far the largest of all Beilby goblets."
 Cottle believes the goblet may have paved the way for William's entry to a contemporary valuable Dutch glass market.
 "Its large size and colourful enamel decoration would have been particularly impressive to the Dutch at a time when their craftsmen were producing smaller, engraved pieces," he added.

 Beilby remains impressive to collectors today, so much so that even quite significant damage can be overlooked.
 In 2006, a polychromed goblet that had been provenance as being made for the Beilby-Thompson family of Mickelthwaite Grange, but had lost its foot, was sold at auction for $19,500.
 When it reappeared at auction four years later with restoration, it more than doubled that price to sell for $48,000.

-This information first appeared in the Winter 2012 issue of Antiques and Collectables for Pleasure & Profit.
+This information first appeared in Issue 50 of Antiques and Collectables for Pleasure & Profit.